MicrosoftDocs/dynamics-365-fraud-protection/content/integrate-real-time-api.md

 - **Certificate thumbprint or secret** - Get the thumbprint or secret from the Real-time APIs confirmation screen.

 ### Generate an access token
-You must generate this token and provide it dynamically.
+You must generate this token and provide it with each API call.
 Note that access tokens have a limited lifespan.
-We recommend that you cache it and reuse it until it's time to get a new access token.
+We recommend that you cache and reuse it until it's time to get a new access token.

 The following C# code samples provide examples of acquiring a token with your certificate or secret.
 Replace the placeholders with your specific information.